Vegas Strip Blackjack

 Not everyone is a table-game expert, so here’s a quick refresher for those who are rusty, or just new to Blackjack.

 This is a game where you face your opponent, the dealer, straight on, and the aim is to hold cards with a value closest to the number 21, without exceeding it, and going bust.
 You also want to get a higher number than the dealer to win the most chips.
-The name gives us a clue to the Vegas style rules for the game; and Vegas Strip Blackjack is played with four decks of cards.
+The name gives us a clue to the Las Vegas-style rules of the game: Vegas Strip Blackjack is played with four decks of cards.

-You can also take an insurance bet and these pay at a rate of 2 to 1 and Blackjack of 3 to 2.
+You can also take an insurance bet if the dealer looks like she has a blackjack and these pay at a rate of 2 to 1 and Blackjack of 3 to 2.

 To get cracking just choose your chips and push the “deal” button.
 I rather like the animated cards being dealt before my eyes.